 I think I need psychological therapy but I’m not sure what kind to try.
 I don’t even know what’s wrong.
-Can you help me?

 Yes, I’d be glad to help you.
 I understand how hard it is to know what kind of therapy you need.
 To explore whether I’m a good fit for you, the best thing to do is to set up a series of two or three consultations with me.
-Let’s talk first by secure Zoom for a complimentary 25-minute consultation to set up our appointments.

 These initial meetings will give you a sense of how I work.
-You’ll have a chance to talk to me, tell me your symptoms and concerns, and go over some of your history.
+You’ll talk to me, tell me your symptoms and concerns, and share some of your history.
 I’ll listen closely to what you tell me and give you my thoughts.

 If you decide to begin therapy with me, I will recommend a therapy structure to meet your specific and individual needs.
 This will include a suggestion about the frequency of sessions I think will be most helpful.
 I work in psychotherapy and psychoanalysis from one to five times a week.
 Frequency is a decision we will arrive at together, based on your symptoms and financial situation.

-Is the psychological therapy you practice just like any psychotherapy, or is it different?
+Is the psychological therapy you practice like any psychotherapy, or is it different?

 Every therapist works in their own way, yet my thorough training informs the psychotherapy I offer.
 If you’d like to know more about what to look for in a therapist, click and read here.